 What is meant by the term ‘confidential’?

 Everything that you say to me in a counselling session is confidential.
 This means that whatever you tell me is in complete confidence and I will not share it with another person.
-However, there are certain restrictions on confidentiality where I am bound by certain factors to report that information.
-If I feel that your life or the life of another is at risk of harm I will have to share that information with another person.
+However, there are certain restrictions to confidentiality, where I am bound by certain factors to report that information.
+If I feel that you or another person is at risk of harm I will then have to share that information with an appropriate agency.
 If I feel the need to do this, I will explore this with you before I have to report.
 Other times when I must break confidentiality include when I am court ordered to do so.
-I will discuss the boundaries of counselling at the start of each session with new clients.
+I will discuss the boundaries of counselling at the start of sessions with new clients.
 I will give you space to explore this and clients are free to ask me questions throughout our sessions about the counselling boundaries.

 I want to go for counselling but my partner doesn’t.
 What can I do?

 In my experience unless a person is committed to attending the sessions, then it may not be the right time for that person to be in counselling.
 I often find a ‘ripple effect’ occurs in some relationships.
 This happens when one person undergoes therapy and experiences emotional and behavioural changes.
 This can have a positive effect on their partner too.
 If you would like to start having counselling as an individual, you may wish to decide to ask your partner along to join you in a session when you feel the time is right for both of you.

 How many sessions do I need to have?